wiedemannc/deswappify-auto/README.md

                         python3. (default: 0)
   -d, --develop         use in development mode, after a possible bug is
-                        detected, the application exits. (default: False)
+                        detected, the application exits. (default: False) --pc_during_deswap PC_DURING_DESWAP
+                        Optimize swap read-ahead in /proc/sys/vm/page-cluster
+                        during deswap operation.
+This is the value to be used during deswappifying.
+The actual number of bytes can be calculated by pagesize*2^value.
+For page sizes of 4 kB, the default value of 16 is 256 MB.
+Use negative sizes to not modify the value stored in /proc/sys/vm/page-cluster. (default: 16) --pc_during_idle PC_DURING_IDLE
+                        Optimize swap read-ahead in /proc/sys/vm/page-cluster
+                        during deswap operation.
+This is the value to be used during idle operation.
+Use negative arguments to return to the original value stored in /proc/sys/vm/page-cluster. (default: -1)
 ```